 Just because small businesses flourish in Rhode Island’s economy does not mean that big businesses don’t.
 Seven Fortune 500 companies – the companies with the highest amount of revenue throughout the country—have their headquarters in Rhode Island.

 This includes household name, CVS Health, which is based in Woonsocket.
 In 2014, CVS earned $139,367 million in revenue, earning it the number 10 spot on Fortune 500’s list of top 500 businesses in the nation.

 Other top Fortune 500 companies in Rhode Island include Textron, the aerospace and defense provider in Providence; United Natural foods in Providence; FM Global, the property insurance corporation in Johnston; Hasbro, the sporting goods company in Pawtucket; and more.

-Rhode Island’s leading, most innovative, and fastest-growing companies in terms of revenue between 2010 and 2013 were small businesses.
-These small business were in the retail, energy, security, and technology industries, and included:
+Rhode Island’s leading, most innovative, and fastest-growing companies for the three-year period preceeding 2016 that made the Inc.com top 500 list were small businesses.
+These small business were in the human resources, education, and technology industries, and included:

 Business students who want to become a part of these burgeoning small businesses often earn their bachelor’s degree in business or MBA in entrepreneurship, which gives them the tools to manage all aspects of business, including human resources, marketing, leadership, organizational design, international dimensions, and consumer relationships.

 For the country’s smallest state, Rhode Island’s businesses pay big.
 In May 2014, the U.S. Department of Labor’s Bureau of Labor Statistics (www.bls.gov) ranked Rhode Island among the most lucrative states in the nation for chief executives, with the average annual income for CEOs in the state being $207,910 that year.